Dacia Logan: Logan MCV

 The Logan MCV (Multi Convivial Vehicle), launched at the 2006 Paris Motor Show, is the station wagon version of the Logan.
 It has 5- or 7-seat versions, with a luggage space between 200 and 2,350 litres depending on how many seats are folded, and numerous storage spaces for smaller objects.
 It has a wheelbase longer by 275 mm than the saloon, and larger rear doors for easy access to the third row of seats.
 It uses the same engines as the saloon, and an important improvement was the availability of side airbags.
 It has been considered a competitor for compact MPVs, for its dimensions and the 7-seat capacity.

 Sales on the Romanian market began in October 2006 with prices ranging between €8,200 and €12,550, while sales to other countries began in early 2007.
 A revised version, with the new lights and bumper from the New Logan saloon, was released in late 2008.
 As of June 2010, Dacia produced 300,000 Logan MCVs.

-2012-2022, it was also produced in Russia, by the AvtoVAZ company, under the Lada Largus brand name, after it was previously exhibited at the 2010 Moscow International Motor Show as the Lada Project R90.
+Since 2012 it is also produced in Russia by AvtoVAZ as Lada Largus.
+This version was first exhibited at the 2010 Moscow International Motor Show as the Lada Project R90.
 It is also offered with crossover-style body elements as the Largus Cross.

 Logan Van

 The panel van variant of the Logan was launched on 23 January 2007 in Bucharest.
 It is a small business oriented vehicle, with 2,500 litre loading space and 800 kg payload.
-The Logan VAN is more or less an MCV without the rear side windows and therefore has the same safety features and uses the same engines as the other models (except the 1.6 16v engine).
+The Logan Van is more or less an MCV without the rear side windows and therefore has the same safety features and uses the same engines as the other models (except the 1.6 16v engine).
 Production of this model was stopped in August 2012.
 Since its launch, over 53,000 units were manufactured.
-The panel van version is continued to be produced at AvtoVAZ.
+The panel van version continues to be produced as the Lada Largus by AvtoVAZ.

 Logan Pick-Up

-The coupé utility version of the Logan, also based on the MCV, was introduced on 10 September 2007 (4 October 2007 at the Bucharest International Motor Show), and replaced the Dacia Pick-Up.
+The coupé utility version of the Logan, also based on the MCV, was introduced on 10 September 2007 (4 October 2007 at the Bucharest International Motor Show), as a replacement for the Dacia Pick-Up.
 Sales began in Romania in 2008, with the price ranging between €7,300 and €9,450.